LBonnet159/SSNDP-Realistic-Instance-Generator/README.md

 targetDensity=[0.2,0.5,0.8]
 targetReciprocity=0.5
 ```
 Generates three sets of networks with the same reciprocity and varying densities.

-The software validates all parameter values before execution.
-An error is returned to the user if incoherent values are detected (i.e., out of bound or invalid type values).
+The same parameter validation process detailed before is applied to all combinations.

 ## Output Specification

 ### File Naming Convention
 Each generated network or instance file includes encoded parameters in its name.
+Optional parameters not used are not part of the generated file name.

 #### Networks
 | Parameter           | Label |